-Injection Moulding is a manufacturing process used to produce plastic parts of large volume and capacity through CAD (Computer-Aided Design).
+Injection Moulding is a manufacturing process used for manufacturing plastic parts of large volume and capacity through CAD (Computer-Aided Design).
 Injection Moulding is implemented after the design of the part is finished.
-A mould is created and machined with precision to form the part’s features.
+An injection mould is created and machined with precision to form the part’s features.
 The injection moulding is accomplished when a thermoplastic or thermoset material is fed into a heated barrel, mixed and then forced into the metal mould cavity.
 It then cools and hardens before removal.

 Once a part is designed, a metal mould is precision machined to create the negative of the desired part shape.
 This can have a single cavity or multiple cavities for the molten plastic to fill.
-This decision on whether to use a single cavity or multiple cavities is largely based on the economics of the mould and the volume of parts required.
+This decision on whether to use single cavity or multiple cavity moulds is largely based on the economics of the mould and the volume of parts required.

 What is injection moulding used for?

-The method of injection moulding is a popular machining process that creates many everyday objects used in multiple industries.
-Injection moulded parts are particularly prominent in consumer plastic products.
+The method of injection moulding is a popular machining process to produce plastic parts used in multiple industries.
+Injection moulded parts are particularly prominent in consumer plastic products and are suitable for mass production.
 Common uses for injection moulding include: